 A depressingly familiar scenario.

 Even as police raid ‘safe’ apartments looking for evidence, politicians name names as if certain who the culprits are, yet terrorist attacks on the west tell us the perpetrators are self-appointed, not groomed, not necessarily full-time members of banned insurgent groups.
-They saw their countries pillaged, flattened, and decide more violence the answer.
+They saw their country pillaged, flattened, and decide more violence the answer.

-An example of official genocide
+An example of officially sanctioned genocide

 A former US Ambassador to the United Nations, Samantha Power, published an eye-opening study in which she lamented the inability of the United Nations to respond properly to atrocities: ‘A Problem from Hell – America in the age of Genocide.’
 In one chapter she makes mention of the genocide that took place in East Timor in 1975.
 Power states in one bald sentence, “The United States looked away.”

 The Commission for Reception, Truth and Reconciliation in East Timor estimated the number of deaths during the occupation from famine and violence to be between “90,800 and 202,600 including between 17,600 and 19,600 violent deaths or disappearances, out of a 1999 population of approximately 823,386.”
 The truth commission held Indonesian forces responsible for about 70% of the violent killings.

 At the time of the invasion, Daniel Patrick Moynihan, took a decidedly different view.
 In his book, ‘A Dangerous Place’ he argues with great confidence and arrogant pride how he managed to render the United Nations “utterly ineffectual in whatever measures it tried to take” to end the atrocities.
 Things turned out well, he says, because “The United States wished things to turn out as they did.”